Gertrude of Nivelles: Salvation of the sailors

 The second miracle attributed to Gertrude in the Vita took place as the anonymous author and his friend were peacefully sailing over the sea on the monastery's business.
 This account is felt by some to indicate that the author was an Irish monk.
 In the account, an incredible storm appears as well as a sea monster, causing great despair as "the sailors... turned to their idols," evidence of the persistence of paganism at the time.
 In desperation, the author's friend cries out to Gertrude to save himself and his companions from the storm and monster.
 Immediately the storm subsides and the monster dives back into the deep.

 Appointment of Wulfetrud

 Before her death, Gertrude appointed her niece Wulfetrud as Abbess of Nivelles.
 Wulfetrud's position was precarious because her father, Grimoald I, had usurped the Austrasian throne.
 According to Ian Wood, "It was the Neustrian court that had ended Grimoald's usurpation of the Austrasian throne."
-The Vita states that "out of hatred of her father that kings, queens, and even priests... wished to drag her from her place" and steal Wulfetrude's property.
+The Vita states that "out of hatred of her father that kings, queens, and even priests... wished to drag her from her place" and steal Wulfetrud's property.
 Wulfetrud was only 20 years old at the time.

 Wilfetrud's appointment was a testament to Gertrude's power and influence within the abbey and the Catholic Church itself.
 According to the Vita, Wulfetrud kept her position "through the grace of God."
 At the same time, however, Gertrude was unable to help "Grimoald or his daughter against Clovis II."